William Bagot, 4th Baron Bagot: Career

+On 14 April 1875 he was commissioned as a sub-lieutenant in the Staffordshire Yeomanry, of which his father was the honorary colonel.
+On 4 December the same year he was commissioned in the same rank into the 2nd Battalion, King's Own (1st Staffordshire) Militia.
+Both of these were part-time regiments.
+He served as an aide-de-camp to the governor general of Canada from 1876 to 1883.
+He was promoted to captain in the 4th Battalion, South Staffordshire Regiment (as the militia had become) on 19 July 1879 and in the Staffordshire Yeomanry on 21 February 1880.
+He resigned from the militia on 29 March 1884, but remained in the yeomanry, being promoted to major on 11 May 1898.
+He later received the honorary rank of lieutenant-colonel and was second-in-command of the regiment, retiring on 30 November 1901.

-He was a Lieutenant-Colonel in the Staffordshire Yeomanry and a captain in the 3rd Staffordshire Rifle Volunteers and served as an Aide-de-Camp to the Governor General of Canada from 1876 to 1883.
-Bagot also held the office of Gentleman Usher of the Privy Chamber from 1885 to 1887 and was a Justice of the Peace for Derbyshire and Staffordshire.
+Bagot also held the office of Gentleman Usher of the Privy Chamber from 1885 to 1887 and was a justice of the peace and deputy lieutenant for Derbyshire and Staffordshire.
 Between 1896 and 1901 he served as a Lord-in-waiting (government whip in the House of Lords) in the Conservative administration of Lord Salisbury.
-He also held a commission with the Staffordshire Imperial Yeomanry during the Second Boer War, which he resigned in November 1901.

 Personal life

 On 25 July 1903, Lord Bagot married the American Lilian Marie May (1863–1958) at Brompton Oratory.
 She was the youngest daughter of the late Henry May, a U.S. Representative from Maryland.
 The couple separated shortly after the christening of their only child, a daughter: